AmbitiousJun/AmbitiousJun/README.md

 ```

 ```
-🌱 I love to write code, toss home video (such as Emby).
+🌱 I like to write code and work on home video (like Emby).
    I will try to write some tools to solve the small needs encountered in daily life, self-reliance 😋.
    If any one of my repository actually helps you, please don't be stingy and give me a little star ⭐️ to support me, thanks!
 ```